BSN-Spartan/Meta-Transaction/README.md

-# Meta-Transaction
+# BSN Spartan Meta Transaction

 [![Smart Contract](https://badgen.net/badge/smart-contract/Solidity/orange)](https://soliditylang.org/)

-A meta transaction is an Ethereum transaction that inserts another transaction in the original one.
+A meta transaction is an Ethereum transaction that inserts another transaction in the original transaction.
 The user signs it using their private key and sends it to the relayer, which verifies it, submits it to the blockchain, and handles the gas credit.

 ## Prerequisite

 Before using this smart contract, it is important to have a basic understanding of Ethereum and Solidity, as well as [ERC2612](https://eips.ethereum.org/EIPS/eip-2612) standard.

 ## Overview